-Welcome to another Wacky Wednesday project – great recycling projects using things you already have.
+Welcome to another Wacky Workshops project – great recycling projects using things you already have.

 A few weeks ago I gave instructions for a really cool train desk caddy, How to Make a Starlight Express Desk Caddy.

 While this one is really fun and uses recyclables, it may not be big enough for your needs.
 If you are looking for something larger, my shoebox caddy could be just what you need.